 1. Effective Demand Management needs transparency

-It is vital that all your key suppliers have a transparent idea about your predicted demand.
-This will help them secure inventory for timely response in accordance with your demand projections.
-As a result, you will be able to better respond to customer demand
+It is vital that all your key suppliers have a transparent idea of your predicted demand.
+This will help them secure inventory in a timely response in accordance with your demand projections.
+As a result, you will be able to better respond to customer demand.

-2. Effective Demand Management always engages with alternate sources of supply
+2. Effective Demand Management engages with alternate sources of supply

 If you have multiple sources of supply, make sure that you are always in touch with your secondary supply sources.
 If you do not have secondary sources, make sure to explore potential opportunities to make your demand management a smoother process.

-3. Effective Demand Management requires constant updates to inventory policy and planning
+3. Effective Demand Management constantly updates inventory policy and planning

 It is vital to update your inventory policy and planning.
-There should be regular updates in the policy and planning in accordance with the changing market conditions to ensure that the business is remaining agile and flexible to changing patterns in demand.
+There should be regular updates in the policy and planning in accordance with the changing market conditions.
+This will ensure that the business remains agile and flexible to changing patterns in demand.
 Moreover, there should also be plans and policies in place for uncertain situations such as a pandemic.

 4. Effective Demand Management is always aligned with supply management

 Having proper demand management alone will not do the job for you.
 What an organisation needs is properly aligned demand and supply management so that there can be quick adjustments made if there are disruptions in either.